: Celastrus rosthornianus var. loeseneri, Celastrus cavaleriei, Celastrus loeseneri

-: Asian bittersweet, round leaf bittersweet, Japanese bittersweet
+: Asian bittersweet, round leaf bittersweet, Japanese bittersweet, heavy fruiting bittersweet

 : Widely planted as an ornamental vine, sometimes planted accidentally when mistaken for American bittersweet.

 : Perennial, woody climbing vine.
 Prolific producer of red-orange berries.
 Stems may reach 6 inches in diameter.
 Male and Female flowers usually borne on separate plants.

 : Alternate, glossy, and round with a pointed tip and shallow-toothed margins, 2-5 inches long.

 : Growing up to 6 inches in diameter.

 : Small, inconspicuous, 5-petaled, greenish-yellow flowers in clusters of 3-7 at leaf axils.
 Most plants dioecious.